 - pharmaceutical trial participants.

-- Acting for a credit provider defending a Group Action claim in relation to silicone breast implants.
+- Acting for a credit provider defending a multi-party claim in relation to silicone breast implants

-Elizabeth handles a range of commercial disputes from sale of goods and services claims to corporate and personal debts and insolvency.
-She specialises in claims involving banks and financial institutions with a particular emphasis on the enforceability of guarantees.
-She is regularly instructed by the largest lending institutions as well as by private individuals.
-She has worked on a number of economic torts cases including complex conspiracy, tortious interference and procuring breach of contract cases and on claims involving breach of fiduciary duties.
+Elizabeth has sound experience across a number of areas of commercial law from sale of goods and services claims to corporate and personal debts and insolvency.
+She specialises in claims involving banks and financial institutions with a particular emphasis on the enforceability of guarantees, debtor-creditor-supplier litigation and civil fraud.
+She is regularly instructed to represent the largest lending institutions and credit providers as well as by private individuals and large corporations.
+Elizabeth has worked on a number of economic torts, including complex conspiracy, tortious interference and procuring breach of contract cases and on many claims involving breach of fiduciary duties.

 Commercial cases include: